Generational Leadership for Inclusion and Diversity in the Workplace

 For instance, if you’re struggling to understand why your younger employees aren’t taking the initiative, set up a meeting with them to discuss how their generation differs from yours.
 You may find out that they value different things than you did at their age—maybe they don’t feel like they need to take charge or be assertive to get ahead in their career because of technology or social media.
 You can use this knowledge to help guide your management style and lead by example.

 Addressing the conflict between different generations in the organization is one way to manage it.
-And one of the most difficult challenges managers face is getting employees from diverse age groups to communicate effectively with each other, which can lead to misunderstanding and resentment.
+One of the most difficult challenges managers face is getting employees from diverse age groups to communicate effectively with each other, which can lead to misunderstanding and resentment.
 By recognizing how communication style differs between generations, managers can assist their teams when conflicts inevitably arise.

 For instance, boomers tend to prefer face-to-face communication over social media platforms like Facebook Messenger or Slack; however, millennials prefer communicating via text message because it allows them to multitask while communicating with someone else at work or home.